mgamboa/vm_creation/README.md

 # Ansible Project Example

 • include example of Virtual Machine Creation and remove
+* Include script to create Project Structure as follow
 • this is the structure would be with the script project
 ```  bash
 <Project Name>